DaniilDenisov/ResourceSemaphore/README.md

 04. test_ResourceSemaphoreService.py uses server imitation (FlaskClient) from Flask to run requests to API.
 This eliminates the need for running server in separate process.

+* Docker image build (start Docker Desktop for Docker Engine get started) docker build -t resource-semaphore-service .
+* Run a container
+docker run -p 5000:5000 resource-semaphore-service *Docker is listening at http://0.0.0.0:5000 (GUnicorn) You may connect the services index tyemplate html with browser at http://localhost:5000